lyarenei/plex-beetbrainz/README.md

 # plex-beetbrainz
 Submit your listens from Plex to ListenBrainz.
-Integrates with beets for that important metadata.
+Integrates with [Beets](https://github.com/beetbox/beets) for that important metadata.

 Note: This app uses Plex's `media.scrobble` event for listen submission.
 This event is triggered when a 90% of an item is played, which does not match ListenBrainz's specification.